risawitama/verbose-potato/README.md

-## How do robots eat guacamole?
-With computer chips.
+## How are false teeth like stars?
+They come out at night!